Cataloging Label Program frequently asked questions

 How do I import label information?

 You can import labels from a text file created in Connexion browser or client.
-It can be created for you as part of the WorldCat Cataloging Partners service.

 Location and names of the data files must be verified before importing.
 In Connexion client, the default label file location is:

 When ready to import, click the Import button on the toolbar, or select Import from the File menu.
 At the Import File window, select the file to be imported.
 Then click the Open button.
 Select the format of the label data being imported and click OK.
 After the label data has been imported into the Label Program, a message appears indicating that the import was successful, and a prompt appears to delete the data file.

 Can I use an Hewlett-Packard 5P or 6P Laser printer?